 And if you’re an agency that handles Facebook marketing for clients, you can white-label Chatfuel so your clients only see what you want them to in the dashboard.

 Chatfuel offers a free plan for businesses just starting out.
-So, if you anticipate having fewer than 1,000 subscribers and don’t need much more than the standard bot features, that might work for you.
+So, if you anticipate having fewer than 100 chats and don’t need much more than the standard bot features, that might work for you.

 5. Ada (Premium)